Q-Minh/nihu/dox/tech_meta.md

 Metafunctions are program elements (classes in C++) that can return computed types.
 Whereas a function can receive its arguments as values and computes a return value, a metafunction can receive its arguments as template parameters and computes a return type.
 One great difference is that while functions compute their return value in runtime, metafunctions must be evaluated in compile time.
 Metafunctions are implemented in NiHu usings simple structures with nested type definitions, called `type`.

-\snippet metaprogramming.hpp MetaFunction
+\snippet snippets/metaprogramming.hpp MetaFunction

 Argument selector {#tech_meta_argselector}
 -----------------

 The argument selector is a special templated metafunction that can return its nth template parameter.
 This might seem a trivial and unuseful task, however, you should remind yourself that once a template is instantiated there is no way to obtain the actual value of the template parameter from outside the given template.
 The implementation of the argument selector looks like:

-\snippet metaprogramming.hpp ArgumentSelector
+\snippet snippets/metaprogramming.hpp ArgumentSelector

 In the above code the key role of recursion is clearly followable.
 The general case of the `select_argument` template class is defined by means of a simple recursion rule, whereas the recursion tail is a partial specialisation of the general case.